-MOUNT VERNON — On Friday, Common Pleas Court Judge Otho Eyster sentenced two men and three women for various felony crimes, according to Knox County Prosecutor John Thatcher.
+MOUNT VERNON — On Friday, Common Pleas Court Judge Otho Eyster sentenced four men and one woman for various felony crimes, according to Knox County Prosecutor John Thatcher.

 Russell E. Cunningham, 42, Millersburg, was convicted of his second felony drunk driving offense and sentenced to a three-year prison term.
 Cunningham’s driver’s license was also suspended for life.

 Thatcher said that on June 6, after Trooper Paul Shore, Ohio State Highway Patrol, arrested Cunningham, a urine test revealed Cunningham’s alcohol level was .386.
 Cunningham has been convicted of drunk driving six times in Holmes and Coshocton counties, since 1990, according to Thatcher.

 Maxwell C. Butcher, 18, Mount Vernon, was convicted of attempted gross sexual imposition for having sexual contact with a 2-year-old boy on Feb.
 23. Butcher received a 17-month prison term and was labeled a Tier II sex offender who must register his address with authorities for 25 years.
 Detective Sgt.
 Roger Brown, Knox County Sheriff’s Office, investigated the case.